kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

   ...

 ```

-This is more succinct and makes the role of a pod clear just from inspecting the pod.
+We decided for this option because it is more succint and makes the role of a pod clear just
+from inspecting the pod (and simple/efficient to group).
-However, it may require some minor changes in the controllers themselves to adopt this pattern
+We acknowledge the fact that this option may require additional minor changes in the controllers
-(e.g. for LeaderWorkerSet we will need to populate the pod template similarly we currently
+to adopt this pattern (e.g. for LeaderWorkerSet we will need to populate the pod template
-populate the labels).
+similarly that we currently populate the labels).

+The primary alternative we consider was to introduce the the `PodGroupSelector` on each `PodGroup`
+to identify pods belonging to it.
+However, with this pattern:
+- there are additional corner cases (e.g. a pod links to a workload but none of its PodGroups matching
+  that pod)
+- for replicated gang, we can't use the full label selector, but rather support specifying only the
+  label key, similar to `MatchLabelKeys` in pod affinity

 ### API